difiore/PrimerServer2/README.md

 ## Install

 Don't use Python 3.9 or above since the [primer3-py](https://pypi.org/project/primer3-py/) module hasn't supported Python 3.9 yet.

+AD: THIS SEEMS INCORRECT...
+ONLY SEEMS TO WORK UP TO PYTHON 3.7... replace 3.8 in line below with 3.7
 ```
 conda create -n primer python=3.8
 conda activate primer